nyeogmi/riscof-test-exporter/README.md

 The problems:

 - RISCOF really wants to run on Ubuntu with a fairly old version of Python.
-(The docs say 3.6, but I couldn't get it working below 3.8 works.)
+(The docs say 3.6, but I couldn't get it working below 3.8, which does work.)
 - RISCOF wants to pollute the global directories of your machine.
 - RISCOF is incredibly huge, but not for any especially good reason.